QuantTrade-io/.github/profile/README.md

 ## Contributing
-There are many different ways to contribute to the website development, just find the one that best fits with your skills and open an issue/pull request in the repository.
+There are many different ways to contribute to the development of QuantTrade, just find the one that best fits with your skills and open an issue/pull request in the repository.

 Examples of contributions we love include: